 For the MariaDB issue database, use JIRA search to check if a report you are going to submit already exists.
 You are not expected to be a JIRA search guru, but please at least make some effort.

-text field, enter the most significant key words from your future report; - Press
+• In the Contains text text field, enter the most significant key words from your future report;

 If you see issue reports which are already closed, pay attention to the 'Fix version/s' field -- it is possible that they were addressed in the upcoming release.
 If they are said to be addressed in the release that you are currently using or earlier, you can ignore them and file a new one (although please mention in your report that you found them, it might be useful).